satyerncareer/UITextFieldValidator/README.md

 [![Platform](https://img.shields.io/cocoapods/p/UITextFieldValidator.svg?style=flat)](http://cocoapods.org/pods/UITextFieldValidator)
 [![Language](https://img.shields.io/badge/language-swift%204-green.svg)](https://alamofire.github.io/Alamofire)
 ## Example
+UITextFieldValidator is a UITextField validator which can be use in different ways.
+So you would now focus on writing your core login and let UITextFieldValidator handle all your field validations.
+For more you can see "How to use" section bellow.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.